vladredula/the_restaurant/README.md

 - Forgot Password (Send email password reset link)
 - English and Japanese Localization

-## DynamoDB as Database driver
+### DynamoDB as Database driver
 I am using [kitar/laravel-dynamodb](https://github.com/kitar/laravel-dynamodb) to setup a DynamoDB based Eloquent model for laravel.
-In this repo, the package is already setup and installed.
-For information about the installation and usage, visit [kitar/laravel-dynamodb](https://github.com/kitar/laravel-dynamodb#installation)
+For information about the installation and usage, visit [kitar/laravel-dynamodb](https://github.com/kitar/laravel-dynamodb#installation).

-### Implementation

 #### Table creation
 In DynamoDB, create the following tables with the respective partition keys